tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 046.md

 - The loots from the dead holy man:
 	- Star of Iron, heavy staff used for melee attacks.
 2d6+5 bludgeoning,
 	- The ring: If the user is not in the Cyst, they teleport to the Cyst, if they are in the Cyst they teleport to another place of their choosing
+- We make it back to our tower, the Silver Order has chained the door shut.
+We pick the lock an enter, barring the door behind us.
+- [[Silas]] dismembers the corpse and keeps the heart to return to Lord racist
 -